Skip to footer content

 pdf.RasterizeToImageFiles("D:\image\*.tiff")

-The transformed documents could be stored inside the exact path.
-IronPDF effectively converts all of the pages of the PDF report to TIFF images using LZW compression scheme.
+The transformed documents will be stored in the specified path.
+IronPDF effectively converts all of the pages of the PDF report to TIFF images using the LZW compression scheme.
 The method RasterizeToImageFiles handles the conversion process, automatically assigning incremental numerical names to the images.
-In the below image, you can see that the output TIFF file has been saved into the given location.
-Also, the TIFF image files have been named in the auto incremental method.
+In the below image, you can see that the output TIFF files have been saved in the specified location.
+Also, the TIFF image files have been named using an auto-incremental method.

 Conclusion